-Externally, the tower is a white concrete clad volume marked by a sequence of large strip windows, a panoramic glass elevator, and a huge strut which connects the tower with the adjacent Deposito building.
+Externally, the tower is a white concrete-clad volume marked by a sequence of large strip windows, a panoramic glass elevator, and a huge strut that connects the tower with the adjacent Deposito building.

-Overall, the visual effect is impressive, the Torre’s immaculate shape emerges amid the lower buildings of the Fondazione Prada complex, creating an interplay with them and especially with the “Haunted House”, the iconic gold-leaf-clad five-story building located near the complex main entrance.
-From the outside, the tower is surely bold and makes a strong impression within the context; yet, I also find its exterior a bit dull, compared to that of other buildings by Koolhaas, and certainly not as good as its interior.
+Overall, the visual effect is impressive, the immaculate shape of the Torre emerges amid the lower buildings of the Fondazione Prada complex, creating an interplay with them and especially with the “Haunted House”, the iconic gold-leaf-clad five-story building located near the complex main entrance.
+From the outside, the tower is surely bold and makes a strong impression within the context; yet, I also find the exterior a bit dull, compared to that of other buildings by Koolhaas, and certainly not as good as its interior.

 The east facade of the white concrete “Torre”, view from the Fondazione Prada complex; photo © Inexhibit